 3. After numbing the area, the pain specialist makes small incisions in the thigh.

-4. After confirming the sensory nerves identification, your doctor inserts a tiny electrode similar to a small needle in the selected nerve.
+4. After confirming the sensory nerve identification, your doctor inserts a tiny electrode similar to a small needle in the selected nerve.
 The tiny electrode is connected to a thin wire.
 This procedure is repeated in other selected nerves to block all sensory knee nerves.

 5. A pain specialist connects the electrode wires to an external peripheral nerve stimulation device and sets the proper firing rate to block the pain signals.

 6. After a couple of hours and the patient’s confirmation of at least 50% of pain relief, the patient can go home.

 1. After corroborating pain treatment success by patient confirmation of at least 50% of pain relief, the patient is ready for permanent PNS implantation.